Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/movie.md

 <div style="text-align: left; font-family: 'Century Schoolbook'; color: rgb(112, 128, 144);"><i>"If it felt right, I'd do it." <br>——Hong Qi</i> </div> <br><br>

-PS：I want to introduce another **excerpt** to you, which is unrelated to this movie, and I like it very much.
-You can find it at the end of the section titled 'The Nerd' on [https://chufeng-jiang.github.io/story/nerd/](https://chufeng-jiang.github.io/story/nerd/)

 ----------------------------------